Edmunds Car Shipping

 It's tricky, though, buying you've never seen.
 You have to put faith in a stranger.
 You will have to make a substantial financial investment without being able to see it for yourself.
 How can you know for sure that you are making a good investment?

 Getting comfortable with buying online and moving them will open up a whole new world of possibilities.
-No longer restricted to local pricing trends, you will be able to shop from the best of what's available.
+You can shop from the best of what's available without being restricted to local pricing trends.

 Take Advantage of Regional Preferences

-The pricing of certain types of cars can be influenced by the preferences of residents in the region.
-For example, it may be hard to find a good deal on a pickup truck in a rural area, but they may be relatively cheap in the city.
+The residents' preferences can influence the pricing of certain types of cars in the region.
+For example, finding a good deal on a pickup truck in a rural area may be challenging, but relatively cheap in the city.
 The price difference could more than cover the cost of shipping.

 Even if the price is right, it can still feel like a leap of faith when you purchase online without seeing it for yourself.
-Here are some ways that you can minimize your risk and maximize your chance of getting the right automobile at the right price.
+Here are some ways to minimize your risk and maximize your chance of getting the right automobile at the right price.

 The More Photos, the Better

-Photos are the closest you will get to seeing the actual condition of the vehicle, so they are essential.
+Photos are the closest you will get to seeing the vehicle's actual condition, so they are essential.
 Avoid listings with poor-quality photos.
-Look for listings with numerous photos of both the interior and exterior.
-Complete sets of photos should give you information about wear to the interior, damage to the bumper, and any rust or damage on the underside of the auto.
+Look for listings with numerous images of both the interior and exterior.
+Complete sets of photos should give you information about wear to the interior, damage to the bumper, and any rust or damage on the auto's underside.

-Take note of the condition of the tires on it as well.
-Replacing an entire set of tires on an auto you just purchased is not a good way to get started.
+Please take note of the condition of the tires on it as well.
+Replacing an entire set of tires on an auto you just purchased is not a good way to start.

 If there is anything you can't see in the photos, ask the seller if they can provide more.
 The willingness of a seller to provide additional details is a good sign that they are above board and acting in good faith.